Not planning to take a vacation this year? You could actually be doing more harm than good to both yourself and your career.

 While these are all valid excuses, they aren’t reason enough to avoid using your vacation days.
 Taking time off is good for your mental and physical health.
 It can even make you a better employee and help your career.
 Here are a few reasons why it’s so important to take a vacation.

 Let’s start in the most obvious place: vacations help you recharge.
 You need time to refresh, and one of the best ways to remain productive is by taking time off.

-Vacations are also extremely important because they help you learn how to relax.
-If you lack this skill, it may be very hard to handle stress down the road.
+Holidays are also extremely important because they help you learn how to relax.
+If you lack this skill, it may be tough to handle stress down the road.
 By taking time off, you train yourself to destress.

-Additionally, if you push yourself beyond exhaustion, you may start to become distant and less caring – emotions you should avoid bringing into work.
+Additionally, if you push yourself beyond exhaustion, you may start to become distant and less caring.
+All emotions you should avoid bringing to work.
 Disconnecting fully from work (no emails on the beach, please) gives you a chance to unwind, relax, and recharge.

 Show your value to coworkers

 We all know that person that thinks that no one else can do what they do at the office.
 That person is usually the last person to take a break.

 Well, we say, “Prove it!”
 Take a vacation and let others carry your workload.
 How else will your coworkers ever realise how valuable your contribution is?

 Stop feeling bad about leaving the office for too long because you think your team might be lost or overwhelmed.
 Instead, this is an opportunity to train coworkers to cover your absence and allow them to appreciate all the work you actually do.